AdaGOP/NetworkingPackage/README.md

 This is the example of how to use EndPoint type on the Network Service.

 ## NetworkManager
 This is the network manager that will handle the request, update the request based on what you want to do.
+The result of the request will be Data, you need to transform the data to network model

 ## PhotoNetworkModel
 The is the example of network model that will help you to decode the result of the network.